magento/merchdocs/src/system/data-schedule-import.md

       - `Add/Update Complex Data` — Adds or updates new complex data to the existing complex data for existing entries in the database.
 This is the default value.
       - `Replace` — Writes over existing complex for existing entities in the database.
       - `Delete Entities` — Deletes existing entries in the database.
-      - `Custom Action` - Customises existing entities in the database.
+      - `Custom Action` - Customizes existing entities in the database.

    - **Start Time** — Set to the hour, minute, and second that the import is scheduled to begin.